 Arrupe Jesuit High School is the 47th college preparatory Jesuit High School in the United States and was designed primarily to serve the economically disadvantaged in the city of Denver.

-Arrupe was founded by the Jesuits of the USA Central and Southern Province (formerly the Jesuits of the Missouri Province) and is part of a larger Jesuit educational tradition in the Denver area along with Regis University and Regis High School, both founded in 1877.
+Arrupe was founded by the Jesuits of the USA Central and Southern Province and is part of a larger Jesuit educational tradition in the Denver area along with Regis University and Regis High School, both founded in 1877.

 Cristo Rey Network ®